BrucePerens/rigcontrol/README.md

 component.
 This is usable in other Open Source ESP32 applications *only,* and those must be under a license that is compatible with AGPL3, and the entire application must comply with the source-code distribution terms of the AGPL3.
-It is not available for use with proprietary software at this time.
+Use in proprietary software would require a commercial license from the author.

 ### Hardware Required